-Most flea markets nowadays still sell a majority of antiques and vintage merchandises.
+Most flea markets nowadays still sell a majority of antiques and vintage merchandise.
 But some flea markets

 Paris has 4 major flea markets located on the edge of the ring road known as Boulevard Périphérique, and one located closer to the center of the city.

 Here is our list of the 5 best flea markets in Paris, to shop for bargains without breaking the bank.

 1. Paris Saint Ouen Flea Market (Puces de Saint-Ouen) at Porte de Clignancourt, Paris

 Paris Saint-Ouen flea market (or Puces de Saint Ouen) is certainly the largest and most famous antique market in Paris.
 It is also the oldest flea market in Paris as it was established back in the early 19th century.
 The flea market located occupies an area of more than 70,000 square meters (753,000 square feet).
 Because of its gigantic proportions, Les Puces de St-Ouen can sometimes be a little intimidating to first-timers.
 Composed of 12 distinct markets, Saint-Ouen Flea Market is located in the 18th district of Paris and the suburban city of Saint-Ouen.
 Close to the Porte the Clignancourt station, it is often simply referred to as Puces de Clignancourt or Clignancourt Flea Market and offers a glimpse of the “melting pot” atmosphere in Paris

 How to go to the Saint-Ouen flea market: Metro station Porte de Clignancourt (Subway line 4)

 Days and opening hours of the Saint-Ouen flea market: Friday: 8 am to 12 pm | Saturday:

 2. Paris Porte de Vanves Flea Market (Puces de Porte de Vanves) at Porte de Vanves